jsohlendorff/continuous_time_LTMLE/article.typ

 In @section:simulation we present the results of a simulation study and in  @section:dataapplication we apply the method to electronic health records data from the Danish registers, emulating a diabetes trial.

-//A key challenge shared by these approaches is the need to model intensity functions,
-//which can be difficult to estimate accurately.
-//While methods such as Cox proportional hazards (@cox1972) and Aalen additive hazards (@aalen1980model) are commonly used for modeling intensities,
-//they are often inadequate in the presence of time-varying confounding, as they do not naturally account for the full history of time-varying covariates.
-//Consequently, summary statistics of covariate history are typically used to approximate the intensity functions.

-//In this paper, we propose a simple solution to this issue for settings with a limited number of events.
-//Our approach enables the use of existing regression techniques from the survival analysis and point process literature to estimate the necessary intensities, providing a practical and flexible alternative.

 #figure(timegrid(new_method: false), caption:  [The figure illustrates the sequential regression approach
     given in @rytgaardContinuoustimeTargetedMinimum2022 for two observations: